Artur-Poffo/SystemRank/packages/server/README.md

 - [x] A company should be able to register one or more operating systems (OSs).
 - [x] A company should be able to edit its OSs.
 - [x] A company should be able to delete its OSs.
+- [x] Should be able to fetch all companies
 - [x] Filtering OSs by company should be possible.
 - [x] Retrieving all available OSs on the platform should be possible.
 - [x] Getting details of a specific OS should be possible.